marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * the TV is set to the Option Value V of the CoAP option.

+Note that the MO and the CDA specified in the Field Descriptor operates only on the Option Value V. That is, SCHC compression produces a residue from the Option Value V, while ignoring the option number, the Option Delta, and the Option Length.
+Therefore, the residue of a SCHC packet conveying a compressed COAP header does not include the option number, the Option Delta, and the Option Length, which the recipient will be able to reconstruct by performing SCHC Decompression.

+When the Option Length has a well-known value, the Rule may specify the Option Length value in the FL of the Field Descriptor (see above).
+In such a case, SCHC compression treats the Option Value as a fixed-length field (see {{Section 7.4.1 of RFC8724}}).

-When the Option Length has a well-known size, the Rule may keep the length value.
-Therefore, SCHC compression does not send it.
-Otherwise, SCHC compression carries the length of the Compression Residue, in addition to the Compression Residue value.
-Note that the length coding differs between CoAP options and SCHC variable size Compression Residue.
+Otherwise, the Rule specifies the FL of the Field Descriptor as indicating a variable length, and SCHC compression treats the Option Value as a variable-length field (see {{Section 7.4.2 of RFC8724}}).
+That is, SCHC compression additionally carries the length of the Compression Residue, as prepended to the Compression Residue value.
+Note that the length coding differs between CoAP options and the Compression Residue of SCHC variable-length fields.

 CoAP requests and responses do not include the same options.
 Compression Rules may reflect this asymmetry by using the DI.